unixpickle/graphalicious/docs/CHUNK_VIEW.md

  * *number* y - the y-axis coordinate, relative to the top of the *ChunkView*.
 This is between 0 and the current height of the *ChunkView*.
  * *number* width - the width to which the *ChunkView* is being stretched.
 If the *ChunkView* is not being stretched, this is the *ChunkView*'s inherent width.
  * *number* height - the current height of the *ChunkView*.

+# The UtilizedStretchViewport type

+The *UtilizedStretchViewport* type represents a horizontal range of pixels in a 2D drawing context.
+It has the following fields:

+ * *number* left - the x-axis coordinate of the leftmost part of the range, in pixels.
+ * *number* width - the width of the range, in pixels.

 # Methods